SenseNet/sensenet/docs/field-control.md

 ## Field Control modes

 A Field Control can be rendered in several modes.
-There is switch that defines the layout of the control and another one that controls the behavior of the Field Control:
+There is a switch that defines the layout of the control and another one that controls the behavior of the Field Control:

 - **FrameMode**: a Field Control can be rendered with a frame containing the *Name* and *Description* of the Field, or without it - just the control itself.
 When set to *ShowFrame* the frame containing Field metadata is rendered around the control, when set to *NoFrame* only the control itself is rendered.
 - **ControlMode**: this switch controls the behavior of the control: the Field Control can either provide a UI to allow modifications to the underlying Field's value, or it can render the Field value in browse mode simply to display the Field value without providing means to modify the value.
 When *ControlMode* is set to *Edit* the control is editable, when set to *Browse* it presents Field value in a browsable-only mode.